doctrine/dbal/en/reference/events.rst

 ``Doctrine\DBAL\Event\ConnectionEventArgs`` event arguments
 instance.

-Doctrine is already shipped with two implementations for the "PostConnect" event:
+Doctrine ships with one implementation for the "PostConnect" event:

 -  ``Doctrine\DBAL\Event\Listeners\OracleSessionInit`` allows to
    specify any number of Oracle Session related enviroment variables that are set right after the connection is established.
--  ``Doctrine\DBAL\Event\Listeners\MysqlSessionInit`` allows to
-   specify the Charset and Collation of the Client Connection if these options are not configured correctly on the MySQL server side.

 You can register events by subscribing them to the ``EventManager`` instance passed to the Connection factory: